untapped-inc/sema-docs/docs/index.md

 [Click here](getting-started.md) to quickly get started.

+!!! warning "Under Construction"
+    This documentation currently goes under frequent updates.
+If you notice any missing part, it's probably being rewritten or updated at the moment.

 ## What is a Safe Water Enterprise?

 For those who just want to contribute to the codebase, you may want to know the impact of your contributions, so here's a quick background: